jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfg_scheduling.md

 Option | Description
 -------|------------
-Factory Settings | Select to show the settings for Spotlight data collection schedules shipped with Spotlight.
+Factory Settings | Select to show the data collection schedules shipped with Spotlight.
+These settings cannot be changed.
 These settings can be reapplied to a connection.
-These settings cannot be changed.
 Connection | Select a Spotlight connection to show / change the data collection schedules for that connection.
 Optionally use the options at the bottom of the screen to apply the same configuration to other Spotlight connections or save the configuration as a template.
 Template | Select a template to show / change / reapply a template configuration.
 Select a template to delete or rename that template.
 The templates you have previously saved for Spotlight data collection schedules (for this connection type) are listed.
-On selecting the template you can view / modify / reapply the template configuration.
-You can delete or rename the template.
-For more information, see Configuration templates.

 ## Store reporting data?